Skip to content

 @print "Lorem ipsum?" author:Kohaku,Yuko as:"Kohaku and Yuko"

-parameters are localizable and will be exposed in the script localization documents for translation.
-Additionally, speaker highlighting feature will recognize *
+as parameters are localizable and will be exposed in the script localization documents for translation.
+Additionally, speaker highlighting feature will recognize * and , specified in author ID and highlight all/selected characters as speakers.

 Message Colors

-is enabled in the character configuration, printer text messages and name labels will be tinted in the specified colors when the corresponding character ID is specified in a @print
+When Use Character Color is enabled in the character configuration, printer text messages and name labels will be tinted in the specified colors when the corresponding character ID is specified in a @print command or generic text line.

 The following video demonstrates how to use display names and character colors.